-TenneT has concluded that security of supply is at risk after 2030.
-This is caused by an expected growth of demand and expected closure of firm capacity from 22.3 GW in 2023 to 14.5 GW in 2030.
-However, security of supply problems may already materialize earlier.
-In particular TenneT is too optimistic on the availability of new gas-fired power plants in Germany.
-TenneT also underestimates the risks for peak capacity.
-The economic viability of the continuation of a gas-fired power plants is regularly being reviewed before each periodical maintenance cycle, which requires additional investments.
-A faster closure of existing firm capacity cannot be excluded.
+TenneT has concluded that security of supply will be at risk after 2030.
+This is caused by an expected growth in demand and an expected closure of controllable capacity.
+However, problems with security of supply may occur earlier.
+The economic viability of continuing a gas-fired power plant is regularly reviewed for each periodic maintenance cycle, which requires additional investments.
+TenneT states that the viability of 1.7 GW of gas-fired capacity is under pressure.
+Thus, closure of existing controllable capacity cannot be ruled out.
+TenneT concludes that if 1.7 GW of capacity is closed, the security of supply standard will be exceeded as early as 2030.